 Teeth - development and teething

-How you look after their teeth from the time they are babies will make a difference to how they grow and how healthy they are.
-This means not only how you clean them but also how you protect tham from things that can harm teeth.
-Tooth decay is preventable.
+How you look after your child's teeth from the time they are babies will make a difference to how they grow and how healthy they are.
+This means not only how you clean teeth but also how you protect them from things that can harm teeth.

-teeth come through
+When teeth come through

 - The time when teeth appear varies from child to child.